 TrackPilot

-An AI-friendly CLI and importable ESM library for driving YouTrack Cloud.
-Read issue specs, create and update tasks, comment, search, log work, and generate release diffs — from your terminal, your code, or an AI agent like Claude.
+An MCP server for YouTrack Cloud — also a CLI and an importable ESM library.
+Read issue specs, create and update tasks with full custom-field support, comment, search, log work, dry-run commands, and generate release diffs — from Claude, your terminal, or your code.

 Why TrackPilot